 - not financially dependent on their parents

-- eligible to be included on their employer’s cover
+- eligible to be included on their employer’s coverage

-While state legislation can affect the price of a policy, the important decisions about a person’s cover and reimbursements rest with the insurer.
+Although state legislation can affect the price of a policy, the important decisions about a person’s coverage and reimbursements rest with the insurer.
 People should be sure to have their broker or customer services representative discuss the impact of any changing legislation on their particular policy.

 Health insurance helps covers the cost of an insured individual’s medical and surgical expenses.
 There are various plan types, and they vary in terms of what they cover and how a person can access treatment.